K-PaaS/application-platform-guide-eng/install/application_platform/paasta_ap_min.md

 - Disk Size

-Persistent disk size of the VM where PaaS-TA AP and services are installed.
+Disk size is persistent disk size of the VM where PaaS-TA AP and services are installed.

 - Networks